TailAdmin/vue-tailwind-admin-dashboard/README.md

 ## TailAdmin Vue Features

 **💎 High-quality, Premium Modern Design:**
-A thoughtfully designed element with a deep focus on UX/UI, already trusted and utilized by over 10K+ web apps worldwide.
+A thoughtfully designed dashboard template with a deep focus on UX/UI, already trusted and utilized by over 10K+ web apps worldwide.

 **✨ Vue 3:**
 Get enhanced performance with the latest Vue version.